Anders-Eggen/Anders-Eggen/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Bachelors Degree at EPFL
+- 🔭 I’m currently working on a Bachelors Degree at EPFL
 - 🌱 I’m currently learning chemistry
 -->